1. What good deeds are and how they are made manifest

 Excerpted from “Gaining God and the Truth Is the Happiest of Things” in Records of Talks of Christ of the Last Days

-As church leaders, you should learn how to discover and cultivate talent, and not be jealous of talented people.
-In this way, your duty will be performed satisfactorily, and you will have fulfilled your responsibility; you will also have done your utmost to be loyal.
-Some people are always afraid that others will steal their limelight and surpass them, obtaining recognition while they themselves are neglected.
+To be a church leader, one must not only learn to use the truth to resolve problems, but also to discover and cultivate people of talent, whom one absolutely must not suppress or envy.
+Such performance of duty is up to standard, and leaders and workers who do so are up to standard.
+If you grow able to act in all things according to the principles, you will then be living up to your loyalty.
+There are some who are always afraid that others are better than they and higher than they, that others will be esteemed while they themselves are neglected.
 This leads them to attack and exclude others.
 Is this not a case of being jealous of people more capable than themselves?
 Is such behavior not selfish and contemptible?
 What kind of disposition is this?
 It is malicious!
-Thinking only of oneself, satisfying only one’s own desires, showing no consideration for the duties of others, and thinking only about one’s own interests and not the interests of God’s house—people like this have a bad disposition, and God has no love for them.
+Thinking only about one’s own interests, satisfying only one’s own desires, showing no consideration for the duties of others or the interests of God’s house—people like this have a bad disposition, and God has no love for them.
 If you are truly capable of being considerate of God’s will, then you will be able to treat other people fairly.
-If you give someone your recommendation, and that person is cultivated into someone of talent, thereby bringing one more talented person into God’s house, will you not then have done your work well?
-Will you not then have been loyal in performing your duty?
-This is a good deed before God, and it is the sort of conscience and reason people should possess.
+If you advocate for a good person and nurture them to competence, whereupon there will be another person of talent in God’s house, will your work not then be easier to do?
+Will you not then have lived up to your loyalty in this duty?
+This is a good deed before God; it is the minimum of conscience and sense of which one who is a leader should be possessed.
 Those who are capable of putting the truth into practice can accept God’s scrutiny when doing things.
 When you accept God’s scrutiny, your heart is set straight.
 If you only ever do things for others to see, and do not accept God’s scrutiny, then is God still in your heart?
 People like this have no reverence for God.
 Do not always do things for your own sake and do not constantly consider your own interests; give no thought to your own status, prestige, or reputation.
 Also do not consider the interests of man.
 You must first give thought to the interests of God’s house, and make them your first priority.
 You should be considerate of God’s will and begin by contemplating whether or not you have been impure in the fulfillment of your duty, whether you have done your utmost to be loyal, done your best to fulfill your responsibilities, and given your all, as well as whether or not you have wholeheartedly given thought to your duty and the work of God’s house.
 You must give consideration to these things.
 Think about them frequently, and it will be easier for you to perform your duty well.
 If you are of poor caliber, your experience is shallow, or you are not proficient in your professional work, then there may be some mistakes or deficiencies in your work, and the results may not be very good—but you will have put forth your best effort.
 When you are not thinking of your own selfish desires or considering your own interests in the things you do, and are instead giving constant consideration to the work of God’s house, bearing its interests in mind, and performing your duty well, then you will be accumulating good deeds before God.
 People who perform these good deeds are the ones who possess truth reality; as such, they have borne testimony.

 Excerpted from “Give Your True Heart to God, and You Can Obtain the Truth” in Records of Talks of Christ of the Last Days